xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Spec.typ

     [M.IsUnit] : IsIso (Spec.locallyRingedSpaceMap (CommRingCat.ofHom (algebraMap R (Localization M))))
 ```

-*Natural Language:* When $M$ consists entirely of units in $R$, the localization map $R \to M^{-1}R$ is an isomorphism, and consequently the induced map on spectra is also an isomorphism.
+*Natural Language:* When $M$ consists entirely of units in $R$, the localization map $R -> M^{-1}R$ is an isomorphism, and consequently the induced map on spectra is also an isomorphism.
 This captures the idea that "localizing by units does nothing."

 = Pushforward and Pullback Properties